Skip to main content

 High Estrogen

-It is very likely that you do have estrogen dominance.
+It looks like you do not have estrogen dominance.

 What can you do?